Group-9-VUW/Mission-Control/project_requirement/project-requirement.md

 ### 3.7 Nonfunctional system attributes

-We need to acquire the standard to do this

 Present the systemic (aka nonfunctional) requirements of the product (see ISO/IEC 25010).
 List up to twenty systemic requirements / attributes.
 Write a short natural language description of the top nonfunctional requirements (approx. five pages).